 In 2006 the Foundation hired expert tool maker Tom Boyer of Escondido, CA to be the shop craftsman.
 Tom worked for over five years building engines and other project so visitors could see quality machining in progress.
 He also helped out by hosting tours through the shop and museum.
-Tom has recently retired and the shop is seeking volunteer machinists to carry on his work.
-Museum assistant managers oversee the rest of the museum on Monday, Tuesday, Friday and Saturday.
+Tom has retired in 2011 and now Dave Belt, a retired toolmaker is there to carry on with the work.
+Museum assistant managers and docents oversee the rest of the museum on Monday, Tuesday, Friday and Saturday.

 The Foundation's machine shop is well equipped to take on miniature projects.
 In addition to a Sherline 4400 lathe and 2000 milling machine for miniature parts, the shop has a Bridgeport knee mill with DRO, A Bridgeport EZTRAK with CNC assist, a Shopfox 14 x 40" lathe, a Hardinge toolroom lathe, a Deckel GK21 pantograph mill and a new larger Deckel mill as well, a DoALL bandsaw, a SunMax grinder, a Nikon 6C optical comparitor, Starrett Grade A 48 x 36 x 8" granite surface plate, Z-Corp 310 3D prototype printer, 2 Baldor pedestal grinders, a McCulloch 9" bandsaw, Delta 2" belt sander, Dumore mini drill press and a Sherline CNC cam grinder.
 We also have a tool room well equipped with hand tools and measuring equipment.
 CLICK HERE to learn more about what a machinist does and how his tools are used.